 Doak Finch joins Penn State staff after 11 seasons at Virginia

-Doak Finch is in his second season as an assistant coach of the Penn State men's and women's swimming programs in 2014.
+Doak Finch is in his second season as an assistant coach of the Penn State men's and women's swimming programs.

 In 2013-14, Finch helped a squad that had a total of 20 Penn State program records broken, including nine for the men's team and 11 for the women's squad.
 PSU sent 19 swimmers to the 2014 NCAA Championships, where the Nittany Lion men placed 17th and the women finished 18th.
 Of the seven men and 12 women who competed at the national meet, 12 received CSCAA (College Swimming Coaches Association of America) honorable mention All-America recognition while sophomores Shane Ryan (Havertown, Pa.) and Alyson Ackman (Montreal, Quebec) claimed first team All-America accolades for their efforts.